-- 1. The fence must be constructed using: - Rendered or bagged masonry with infill steel pickets or timber pickets; - Timber pickets with masonry; - c.
-Timber palings with exposed posts and timber capping. - The preferred construction material must complement the house - The fence must not be greater than 1950mm in height. - The fence must be setback at least 3m behind the front behind the nearest front corner of the house.
+- 1. The fence must be constructed using: - Rendered or bagged masonry with infill steel pickets OR timber pickets; - b.
+Timber pickets with masonry; - c.
+Timber palings with exposed posts and timber capping. - 2.
+The preferred construction material must compliment the house. - 3.
+The fence must not be greater than 1.95m in height. - 4.
+The fence must be setback at least 3m behind the front building line.